clkao/hlsjs-p2p-wrapper/README.md

 Make sure to have run `npm install` at least once.

-To build and compile-watch the wrapper/bundle/example files run:
+To build and compile-watch the example files run:

 ```
 grunt browserify:wrapper_dev